chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

         subsection non newtonian
         set model 		= power-law
             subsection power-law
               set K = 1.0
               set n = 0.5
               set shear rate min = 1e-3
             end
         end
     end

 * The ``K`` parameter is a fluid consistency index.
 It represents the fluid viscosity is it were Newtonian.

-* The ``n`` parametera flow behavior index. low  It sets the slope in the log-log :math:`viscosity = f(shear rate)` graph.
+* The ``n`` parameter is the flow behavior index. low  It sets the slope in the log-log ::math:`\eta = f(\dot{\gamma})` graph.

 * The ``shear rate min`` parameter yields the magnitude of the shear rate tensor for which the viscosity is calculated.
-Since the model uses a power operation, a nul shear rate magnitude leads to an error.
+Since the model uses a power operation, a nul shear rate magnitude leads to an invalid viscosity.
+To ensure numerical stability, the shear rate cannot go below this threshold when the viscosity  calculated.